Mick Ryan (general)

 Major General Michael Barry Ryan, is a retired senior officer of the Australian Army and a military strategist.
 Ryan served as Commander of the Australian Defence College 2018 to 2022, became a Senior Fellow for Military Studies at the Lowy Institute in 2024, and is a Adjunct Fellow of the Center for Strategic and International Studies.
 He is a commentator on contemporary military affairs, including the Russo-Ukrainian War, Asia/Pacific military strategy, and military matters in the Middle East.

 Military career

 Ryan graduated from the Royal Military College, Duntroon, in 1989 and was commissioned into the Royal Australian Engineers.
+He spent over 35 years in the Australian Army and had the honour of commanding soldiers at troop, squadron, regiment, task force and brigade levels.
+Ryan served in East Timor, Iraq and Afghanistan as well as on the U.S. joint staff in Washington DC.

+Mick is a distinguished graduate of the U.S. Marine Corps Command and Staff College (2002), the U.S. Marine Corps School of Advanced Warfighting (2003), and a distinguished graduate from the Johns Hopkins School of Advanced International Studies in Washington DC (2012).
+In May 2026, Mick completed his PhD at the University of Queensland.

 He was appointed a Member of the Order of Australia in the 2008 Australia Day Honours.
 Ryan retired from the Australian Army as a major general in 2022, having served as Commander of the Australian Defence College from 2018.

 Books and publications

 Ryan is the author of several books, as well as significant reports and reviews during his military career.